Manufacturing License Agreement: Everything You Need to Know

 - Exclusive: This entails the product name can be used by the licensee at the exclusion of other parties, and within the designated territory of the contact.

 - Intellectual Property: This describes any trademarks, designs, or products within the agreement.

 When reading a contract, ensure that you know where you are allowed to use a product.
 Often, you may only be allowed to use a product within a certain designation, such as a city or nation.
 Failure to adhere to this provision could result in the violation of the agreement and potential legal action and/or revocation of the license.

 If you need help with manufacturing license agreements, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.